Nicki Mitchell

 Research

-My research is interdisciplinary and has a strong grounding in physiological ecology.
-My current focus - and that of my research group - is to understand the capacity of threatened vertebrates to adapt to rapid environmental change, and to develop mechanistic models and decision tools that can inform conservation initiatives such as assisted colonisation.
-I also have long-term research programs on the impact of climate change on sex determination and survival in reptiles (especially sea turtles), and on the biology and conservation of terrestrial-breeding frog species, and how such species will respond to drying climates.
+My research is interdisciplinary but has a grounding in physiological ecology and a strong focus on conservation and climate change.
+I mostly study threatened vertebrates and aim to understand their capacity to persist through rapid environmental change.
+Development of modelling approaches and decision tools that can inform conservation initiatives are a major interest.
+I have long-term research programs on assisted colonisation (conservation translocations that aim to mitigate impacts of climate change), on sex determination and survival in reptiles (especially sea turtles), and on the biology and conservation of terrestrial-breeding frog species, and their vulnerability to drying climates.
+These interests also extend to ecosystems such as peatlands, and I co-lead a major project 'PEAT | Protecting Peatland Ecosystems and Addressing Threats' in the south west of Australia.

 LinkedInTwitter, Google ScholarScopusResearchGate, Academia, STEM Women, ORCiD